lnicastro/DIF/README.md

 3. Perl `DBI/DBD-MySQL` modules

 ## Compile and install
-It depends on how you installed MySQL on your machine.
+Compiling DIF depends on how you installed MySQL on your machine.

-**Note:** as of version 0.5.5 you do not need to compile and install the MySQL source version.
+**Note:** as of DIF version 0.5.5, you do not need to compile and install the MySQL source version.

 **Note:** if you download DIF via `git clone`, to avoid autotools requirements with a message like this:
 ```